California State Route 104: Route description

+(a) Route 99 near Arno to Route 88 near Ione.

+(b) Route 88 west of Martell to Route 88 southwest of Pine Grove via the vicinity of Sutter Creek.

+The definition omits the concurrency with Route 88 instead of duplicating that segment in the other route's definition in the code.
+Furthermore, the highway is not fully constructed to extend further east to near Pine Grove as defined.

-The route begins in Galt in Sacramento County at SR 99.
+SR 104 begins in Galt in Sacramento County at SR 99.
 It then heads eastward, forming the northern boundary of the city of Galt.
 The route turns northeast, passing through Herald, near Rancho Seco Nuclear Generating Station and on to the community of Clay before entering Amador County.
 It then continues past Mule Creek State Prison and begins a short overlap with SR 124 in Ione.
 Afterwards, it exits the town and has another overlap with SR 88, where it goes through the community of Sunnybrook.
 Its eastern terminus is at SR 49 in Sutter Creek.

 SR 104 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 The route formerly extended to West Point, but the segment between SR 88 and West Point was transferred to SR 26 in 1984.
-According to the California Streets and Highways code, SR 104 is an unfinished route as the highway's legislative designation extends past SR 49 east to SR 88.
+According to the California Streets and Highways Code, SR 104 is an unfinished route as the highway's legislative designation extends past SR 49 east to SR 88.
 Ridge Road makes this exact connection, but it is not currently owned or maintained by Caltrans.